hyutake/CRISP-prac/README.md

   <li>Form validation</li>
   <li>React redux (context) is used to store the task data locally</li>
   <li>Bunch of styles "borrowed" from the udemy projects, should look familiar :></li>
+  <li>React router integration - coded SEPARATELY from the original non-router code (switch the commented and uncommented root.render() in /frontend/index.js to switch between the 2)</li>

   <li>Add task functionality for backend</li>